anagha-google/apache-hudi-gcp-lab/README.md

 ## Lab goals

-1. Provide comprehensive hands-on knowledge of Hudi support on Google Cloud, across Data Analytics services
+1. Provide comprehensive, hands-on knowledge of Hudi support on Google Cloud, across Data Analytics services
 2. Provide sample code/commands/such that can be repurposed for your Hudi workloads
 4. Provide terraform for infrastructure provisioning, that can be repurposed for your Hudi workloads